-Bill Associate, Internal Audit - Corporate Internal Audit division, Jersey City
+Bill Executive Director/Vice President, Internal Audit - Corporate Internal Audit Department, Jersey City

 One great thing about being in Internal Audit at Goldman Sachs is that no two days are the same and I am constantly learning.